 Soft knee- and elbow pads are recommended by most users and are the go-to protection in the skateboard scene.
 The key is to be protected and still have good movement and be comfortable.

-The Triple Eight ExoSkin Knee Pad and Triple Eight ExoSkin Elbow Pad are my preferred padding, they are definitely nice and comfortable to wear under your clothes.
+The Triple Eight ExoSkin Knee Pad and Triple Eight ExoSkin Elbow Pad are my preferred padding, they are nice and comfortable to wear under your clothes.
 I would say that they are true to the size chart.
 I’m rocking L on the Elbow pad and M on the knee Pads.
 I’m 186cm 72kg as a reference.

 Looking for more options, check out the top 3 list down below: